passionateaboutdata/SQLSandbox/README.md

 # SQLSandbox

-This resository tracks my LeetCode submissions.
+This resository tracks my LeetCode SQL submissions.
 Always looking for problems to be solved!